(Top Left to Right) Serena Padilla, Joëll Edwards, Corey Banks, April Smith

 (Bottom Left to Right) Gale Livingston, Kadeesha Williams, Disha Patel, David Gardner

 We called on people like you to nominate your Community Food Champions - the people whose efforts may often go unnoticed, but whose work is absolutely essential to keeping our communities fed - for recognition and a $500 honorarium from the National Farm to School Network as a small token of appreciation.
-We received more than 200 nominations from across the country, representing nearly every aspect of the school food and farm to school ecosystem.
+We received more than 200 nominations from across the country, representing nearly every role in the school food and farm to school ecosystem.
 After announcing our first round of 13 selected Community Food Champions early this month, we’re excited to share with you 17 more Community Food Champions, to round out our 30 awardees for National Farm to School Month 2020.
 They are:

 Amber Woitalla - Community Food Advocate, Cheyenne River Indian Reservation - “Amber harvested 1043 pounds of produce and 169 cups of herbs to share with community members this summer.
 She recruited numerous youth to help plant and nurture the produce and taught lessons about the health benefits, Lakota and Dakota languages, and Dakota perspectives of the historical value of this food.
 Knowing that many families have been isolated due to a variety of restrictions, Amber packed up and took the harvest around the Cheyenne River Indian Reservation to many families.”